 For the last two summers we’ve been able to eat mainly from our garden for at least three to four months.
 And we’ve had bumper crops of fruit as well.

 As I mentioned above, start small.
 You really don’t need to have a large garden (and probably won’t have room anyways!).
-Start with just some containers or one raised bed.
+Start with just some containers or one small raised bed.

 While I wrote the Children’s Garden Planter Box eBook especially for parents to build their kids their own garden, this box can be built as a starter box for anyone just getting into growing their own food.